 In an effort to create the best learning environment possible, all students should work in groups when asked to do so - whether in the lab or lecture.
 I may assign groups, and I will shuffle the groups several times during the semester.
 You may be surprised how much you can learn from one another, especially from people who you may not have chosen to work with in lab.

-If classes are held in person, phones must be muted or on vibrate during class.
+Phones must be muted or on vibrate during class.
 Only in cases of emergency should you leave class to take a phone call, unless the lab is on a break.
 Texting should be extremely limited or non-existent - it really CAN wait until a break.
 NO food or drinks are allowed in the lab rooms.